tapebrief

 FY 2026

-Reaffirmed unchanged this quarter: Organic net sales (decline in the low-single digit range), Organic operating income (decline in the low-single digit range), Capital expenditures ($110 to $120 million)
+Reaffirmed unchanged this quarter: Organic net sales (low-single digit decline), Organic operating income (low-single digit decline), Capital expenditures ($110 to $120 million)

 Platform metrics